Anthony Schwartz: Professional career

+Cleveland Browns

-On April 30, 2021, Schwartz was selected by the Cleveland Browns in the third round with the 91st overall pick in the 2021 NFL Draft.
+On April 30, 2021, Schwartz was selected by the Cleveland Browns in the third round with the 91st overall pick in the 2021 NFL draft.
 On July 23, Schwartz signed his four-year rookie contract with Cleveland, worth $4.86 million.
 In a game against the Green Bay Packers on December 25, 2021, Schwartz collected his first NFL touchdown on a 5-yard completion from Baker Mayfield.
 He appeared in 14 games and started two as a rookie.
 He finished with ten receptions for 135 receiving yards and one touchdown.

 On December 7, 2022, Schwartz was placed on injured reserve with a concussion.
 He appeared in 11 games and started one in the 2022 season.

+On August 27, 2023, Schwartz was waived/injured by the Browns.
+He was released from injured reserve on September 19, 2023.

+Miami Dolphins

+On November 13, 2023, the Miami Dolphins signed Schwartz to their practice squad.
+He signed a reserve/future contract on January 15, 2024.
+He was placed on injured reserve on August 25, 2024.